 Last week I went persimmon picking with my friend Basanthi and my daughter Rani to a persimmon farm right here in the middle of Silicon Valley.

 Seriously, when I say this farm is smack in the middle of Silicon Valley, it really is!
-This persimmon farm has been here long before Silicon Valley got formed and tech companies started building all around the farm.
+The farm has been here long before Silicon Valley and tech companies started building all around them.
 Today it is the only farm in the middle of hundreds of tech companies right off Hwy 880 and Montague Expwy – which is a funny sight to see!

-Basanthi knows about this local gem as she used to work in one of the tech firms near the farm.
-It seems the persimmon farm has been there for decades and has been a fixture for all the tech workers to stop by on their way home to pick up not just persimmons in the fall, but farm fresh veggies and fruits all year round.
-Tech workers have been coming to the persimmon farm for so long that the farmstand cashiers know a lot of them by name.
+My friend Basanthi knows about this local gem as she used to work in one of the tech firms near the farm.
+It seems the persimmon farm has been there for decades and has been a fixture for all the tech workers to stop by on their way home to pick up persimmons in the fall, and fresh veggies and fruits all year round.
+Tech workers have been coming to the persimmon farm for so long that the farm stand cashiers know a lot of them by name.

 Like anything taken for granted, I never bothered to stop by the farm as I was getting my supply of delicious fruit from Basanthi on a regular basis.
-But the day came this year when Basanthi informed me all upset that the persimmon farm got sold to a developer who is planning on building a condo complex in that spot and basically bull-doze all those gorgeous persimmon trees.
-So this year I asked Basanthi if I could tag-along the next time she went to pick up persimmons.
+But the day came this year when Basanthi informed me all upset that the persimmon farm got sold to a developer who is planning on building a condo complex and will be getting rid of those gorgeous persimmon trees.
+So this year I asked Basanthi if I could tag-along to pick persimmons.

 The story of the owners.

 Basanthi has been stopping by this farm for twenty years and basically can write the owners life story.
 A Japanese couple brought persimmon seedlings all the way from Japan and planted them here, managed, and worked the land themselves for over 40 years until the day came when they couldn’t manage it on their own.